-Because there are so many influencers on social media who are looking for companies and brands to collaborate with, it’s important to consider a few factors before contacting a potential partner.
+Because there are so many influencers on social media looking for company and brand collaborations, it’s important to consider a few factors before contacting a potential partner.

 Followers and following